EthanPierce723/ethanpierce.github.io/_posts/2023-03-21-Free-DM-Tools.markdown

 This website would be a Godsend even if it lost all but two of its pages; the [Action Reference Guide](https://donjon.bin.sh/5e/quickref/) and the [Initiative Tracker](https://donjon.bin.sh/5e/initiative/).

-Gone are the days of, “*Give me five minutes to create a full spread sheet to track initiative*” and “*Give me twenty minutes to scour the player handbook for a list of all possible generic actions and free actions I can tell you about*” and enter the phrase said twice nightly at my tables, “*Let’s check the Donjon*”.
+Gone are the days of, <em style="font-family: system-ui">“Give me five minutes to create a full spread sheet to track initiative”</em> and <em style="font-family: system-ui">“Give me twenty minutes to scour the player handbook for a list of all possible generic actions and free actions I can tell you about”</em> and enter the phrase said twice nightly at my tables, <em style="font-family: system-ui">“Let’s check the Donjon”.</em>

 On top of this, it boasts an impressive number of random name, town, and quest generators, an array of dice rollers, map generators, and different rule sets so you can still use this under other TTRPG’s.